SaraabbasiNZ/online-quiz/README.md

 ### Accessibility
-- The site achieved a Lighthouse accessibility score of 99% and 95% on both mobile and desktop which confirms that the colours and fonts chosen are easy to read and accessible
+- The site achieved a Lighthouse accessibility score of 94% on both mobile and desktop which confirms that the colours and fonts chosen are easy to read and accessible.

 Mobile Lighthouse Score